GregGuerin/biomapME/README.md

 ===========================================================
 ## Calling contributors!
-biomapME is open to contributions that add to the basic aim of biodiversity metrics and mapping for plot-based or presence-only species records.
+biomapME is open to contributions that add to the basic aim of making biodiversity metrics and mapping for plot-based or presence-only species records available in the R environment.
 Feel free to get in touch or clone the repository, add content, and make a pull request with your changes or additional functions.
-Accepted contributions would need to be fully documented in accompanying help manual ('.Rd' files).
+Accepted contributions need to be fully documented in accompanying help manual ('.Rd' files).
+Significant contributions will be attributed via package co-authorship.

 ==========================================================